Kfar Blum: History

-Kfar Blum was founded on the village lands of Al-Salihiyya, shown here in 1942, the year prior to its founding.
+Kfar Blum was founded near the village of Al-Salihiyya, shown here in 1942, the year prior to its founding.

 Kibbutz Kfar Blum was founded in November 1943 by the Labor Zionist Habonim (now Habonim Dror) youth movement, adjacent to the Palestinian village of Al-Salihiyya.
 The founding members of the kibbutz were primarily from the United Kingdom, South Africa, the United States and the Baltic countries.
 The kibbutz was named in honor of Léon Blum, the Jewish socialist former prime minister of France who was the focus of a widely publicized, and ultimately unsuccessful, show trial in 1942 mounted by the collaborationist Vichy regime.